Daily Discipline #122

-A wonderful miracle had happened but instead of seeing God's glory in it they only saw that there ordinary, predictable lives had been upset and they wanted things back to normal.
-What happens when we don't see God at work in our day to day lives?
+A wonderful miracle had happened but instead of seeing God's glory in it they only saw their ordinary, predictable lives had been upset and they wanted things back to normal.
+What happens to us when we don't see God at work in our day to day lives?

 Day 26- Why were the chief priests and teachers so indignant at this temple scene?